palmerr23/AudioToy/README.md

 This repo has production Gerber files, a BoM and schematic for each of the boards, along with brief design notes.

-Copyright on this material is reserved.
-Permission is hereby granted for non-commerical production of these items under the CERN Open Hardware Licence Version 2 (Weakly Reciprocal) https://ohwr.org/cern_ohl_w_v2.txt
+Permission is hereby granted to use this material under the terms of the CERN Open Hardware Licence Version 2 (Weakly Reciprocal) https://ohwr.org/cern_ohl_w_v2.txt

+In brief, this licence grants full, non-exclusive rights to the intellectual property requiring that the modified designs are made available if a product is being Made or Conveyed.